Overview

 Sometimes the terms "captions" and "transcripts" are used interchangeably, but there are meaningful differences, particularly within the context of media management.
 While both contain a textual representation of words spoken during a video, here's where they diverge:

 Kaltura generates its transcripts based on the captions.
 So if you edit the captions, the changes will be reflected in the transcript.
-The transcript can be found in a widget below the player when viewing a video in My Media, a Media Gallery, or a MediaSpace channel.
-Most embedded videos use the transcript widget as well.
-The nice thing about Kaltura's transcript widget is that it will highlight the text that's currently being spoken, and you can click on parts of it to jump to that part in the video.
+The transcript can be displayed within the media player when viewing a video in My Media, a Media Gallery, or a MediaSpace channel.
+Most embedded videos provide the transcript as well.
+One nice thing about Kaltura's transcript is that it will highlight the text that's currently being spoken, and you can click on parts of it to jump to that part in the video.

 Things to Keep in Mind